 The Pastor of Crossroads UMC is Rev. Jay Anderson, or Pastor Jay to us.
 Pastor Jay is a third career pastor who spent a long time in the business world before he entered the ministry.
 As a progressive Christian Jay believes that the Kingdom of God is for ALL PEOPLE and is RADICALLY INCLUSIVE in his theology.
 He earned his Bachelor's Degree from Indiana State University and his Master of Divinity Degree from the Methodist Theological School in Delaware, Ohio.
 Jay and his wife Lynn have four daughters, four sons-in-law, and six grandchildren.

 Atieno Figueroa, Church Administrator has been with Crossroads UMC since August 2017.

 Atieno Ayo Figueroa is a Multi-Talented Performer born and raised in Brooklyn, New York.
 She studied Classical Voice at LaGuardia High School for the Arts (The FAME School) and she graduated from Queensborough College for Music Production, Fine and Performing Arts.
 In 2005, the Lord called her to New Baptist Temple; now Recovery House of Worship under the discipleship of Senior Pastor Edwin Colon.
 She continues her studies in Business Management with Penn Foster College and seeks to go to Grad school for her MBA in International Business/Entrepreneurship.

-She served at Central Baptist Church as Church Clerk and Membership Director before the Lord uprooted her from NYC to Columbus, OH, (by way of NJ) as a married woman now expecting a little girl in March 2018.
-Atieno and her husband Angel feel fortunate to have received the Lord's favor as newlyweds and welcomed a beautiful daughter in March 2018.
+She served at Central Baptist Church as Church Clerk and Membership Director before the Lord uprooted her from NYC to Columbus, OH, (by way of NJ.
+Atieno, and her husband Angel, feel fortunate to have received the Lord's favor as newlyweds and welcomed a beautiful daughter in March 2018.
 She was led to serve at Crossroads UMC as our new Office Administrator.
 She continues to stress the importance of discipleship, as well as, walking close with the Lord and His Church.